 You may think I’m exaggerating, but I’m not.

 Child trafficking is organized crime.
 It’s a $37-billion-a-year industry — the 2nd-highest grossing illegal industry on the planet after illegal drugs.
 (In eastern Europe it’s already number 1.)

 It’s very lucrative with very little risk.
 You can sell a drug once, but you can sell a child over and over again.

 I came home from that trip and couldn’t stop thinking about what I’d seen.
 A few years later I launched the organization that became Born2Fly.

 I had the crazy idea that a children's book and curriculum could warn kids and parents about the lies traffickers tell.
 If we could reach kids before the traffickers do, maybe we could help stop child trafficking.

-We have exciting stories in many other countries too — Uganda, Bulgaria, Russia, Thailand, Botswana, Kenya, and many others — but today you will understand why India and Nepal are on my heart.
+12 years later we have exciting stories in many other countries too -- Uganda, the Philippines, Bulgaria, Russia, Thailand, Botswana, and many others -- but today you will understand why India and Nepal are on my heart.

 Those countries have been on my heart for 12 years.